department-of-veterans-affairs/vets-website/content/pages/posts/2016-05-17-when-high-bounce-rate-may-be-a-good-thing.md

  - content
  - strategy
 published: true
+excerpt: While the Internet started in academic and government labs, it is now, overwhelmingly a commercially driven environment.
+The tools, language, and ideas that make sense in a commercial space do not necessarily make sense in a government space.
+This is one of the primary challenges for any government website.
+Even when the government is providing services, as VA does, the service is not a consumer service.
+A site supporting that doesn’t necessarily call for a commercial consumer experience, even if it draws from the knowledge that makes good commercial consumer experiences possible.
+The challenge is understanding which ideas make sense to borrow, and which don’t.
 ---

 While the Internet started in academic and government labs, it is now, overwhelmingly a commercially driven environment.
 The tools, language, and ideas that make sense in a commercial space do not necessarily make sense in a government space.
 This is one of the primary challenges for any government website.
 Even when the government is providing services, as VA does, the service is not a consumer service.
 A site supporting that doesn’t necessarily call for a commercial consumer experience, even if it draws from the knowledge that makes good commercial consumer experiences possible.
 The challenge is understanding which ideas make sense to borrow, and which don’t.